apache/spark/docs/hadoop-third-party-distributions.md

 a common location is inside of `/etc/hadoop/conf`.
 Some tools, such as Cloudera Manager, create configurations on-the-fly, but offer a mechanisms to download copies of them.

-There are a few ways to make these files visible to Spark:
+To make these files visible to Spark, set `HADOOP_CONF_DIR` in `$SPARK_HOME/spark-env.sh` to a location containing the configuration files.

-* You can copy these files into `$SPARK_HOME/conf` and they will be included in Spark's classpath automatically.
-* If you are running Spark on the same nodes as Hadoop _and_ your distribution includes both `hdfs-site.xml` and `core-site.xml` in the same directory, you can set `HADOOP_CONF_DIR` in `$SPARK_HOME/spark-env.sh` to that directory.